stackrox/kube-linter/docs/generated/checks.md

 **Enabled by default**: Yes

-**Description**: Alert on services that don't have any matching deployments
+**Description**: Indicates when services do not have any associated deployments.

-**Remediation**: Make sure your service's selector correctly matches the labels on one of your deployments.
+**Remediation**: Confirm that your service's selector correctly matches the labels on one of your deployments.

 **Template**: [dangling-service](generated/templates.md#dangling-services)